hpakala1/Programming_languages_project/README.md

 8. We are watching a movie in the cinema.

-9.He walked along the quiet street.
+9. He walked along the quiet street.

-10.The teacher gave us homework.
+10. The teacher gave us homework.

 11. He is dancing in the room.